“Observed Transcendence” Stairwell Gallery July-August 2017

-I had a solo show titled “Observed Transcendence”, which was curated by Cornelia van Voorst.
-On display was a combination of mixed media observational drawings and paintings of plant life in various cycles of growth and decay.
-As well there were a few pieces from the “Transformations”, “Bounty” and “Small Wonders” series.
+“Observed Transcendence”, was a solo show curated by Victoria artist and curator Cornelia van Voorst.
+On display was a combination of my mixed media observational drawings and paintings of plant life in various cycles of growth and decay.

 The Stairwell Gallery is a space devoted to the visual arts in St Philip Anglican Church.
 The gallery is open for viewing Monday to Friday 9am to noon and by appointment.
 The “sacred” includes all of life; art is a means of comprehending that sacredness.
 Art that is shown does not need to be specifically religious, it is a sincere response to life and our experience of being human.
 Art is also hosted in the church sanctuary which has high ceilings and tall walls-invaluable for large scale work.
 The building is simple, modernist and is graced by extraordinary stained glass.
 Read more about the art at the stairwell gallery blog and on facebook.